 - pupils of all backgrounds to have a safe place to explore the ultimate questions and challenges of life in today’s society

-Above are examples of our Christmas Nativity, prayers, responses tasks from assemblies and celebrating Mardis Gras, getting ready for Lent.
+Above are examples of our Christmas Nativity, Imran viSting us in Year 2 AND 6.
 The picture below is a Sukkah – made by Year 2 to explore Sukkot recently as part of their Religious Education lesson.